oandrefonseca/nf-quarto/README.md

 ## License

 This project is available under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for more details.

----

-This revised README adds more structure, utilizes markdown more effectively for better visual appeal, and includes sections that can be further expanded based on additional details you might want to include about configuration settings or other advanced usage.